 Students at our SAT Summer Camp live in double and single room dormitories in Harvard Square.
 Rooms are furnished with a twin bed (linens and towels included), desk and chair, dresser and closet for each student.
 Girls and boys live on separate floors, but share a Common Area which has couches, TV and kitchen with fridge, stove, and oven.
 Private and shared bathrooms are located on each floor.

 Students enjoy a continental-style breakfast in the dorms with choices such as cereal, fruit, yogurt, and bagels.
 Dinner and lunch feature a variety of standard and regional foods, including a vegetarian option and a salad bar.
 We offer a mix of cafeteria-style meals and restaurant outings, as well as healthy snacks for students to grab throughout the day.

 The recently built Caspersen Student Center is the hub of on-campus socializing, featuring multiple lounges and a cafe.
 Students can also join Hemenway Gym which offers cardio equipment, strength training, basketball and squash courts (additional membership fee).
 For outdoor recreation, students can use the beach volleyball court outside the dorm or jog through the yards and parks that comprise Harvard University or down to the Charles River.

 Residence Assistants & Counselors:

-SAT Camp counselors are all recent graduates or current college students at prestigious universities like Harvard, Princeton, Yale and Boston University.
+SAT Summer Camp counselors are all recent graduates or current college students at prestigious universities like Harvard, Princeton, Yale and Boston University.
 They live in the dorms with students, provide homework assistance, and supervise off-campus outings.

 Safety & Supervision: